VisintLab-BJTU/GenTextImageBlocks/README.md

 --imgType, you can choose 'PURE' for white background and black foreground, or 'NOISE' for noisy background and foreground.

 --noiseMode, 'Template', adding noise according to template images.
-'Imgaug', adding noise using imgaug library.(**imgaug mode has not been added.**)
+'Imgaug', adding noise using imgaug library.
+We highly recommend that you use [imgaug](https://github.com/aleju/imgaug) library to augment images with more variation.
+You can edit *ImageAug()* function in "./lib/textImageBlockGenerater.py".
 ## Experiment Results